Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

 \subsection{The toppling function}

-The \SI{} contains all the information of a path, and we shall try to decompose the latter into different contributions: a (strictly) stabilizing and a current part.
+The \SI{} contains all the information on the path instructions, and we decompose the latter into different contributions: a (strictly) stabilizing and a current part.
 The latter can be encoded, regardless of its stochastic or deterministic nature, into the \emph{toppling function}.

+\begin{prop}[Toppling function] Let us consider a path in an evolution tree and two generalized configuration~$c_1$ and $c_2$ such that the configuration $c_2$ occurs after $c_1$ along the path.
+We denote by $z_i$ and $w_i$ ($i=1,2$) the slope of the stable part and the number of waiting units of $c_i$ respectively.